B. Riley Financial, Inc. (NASDAQ:RILYP) Short Interest Update

-B. Riley Financial, Inc. (NASDAQ:RILYP – Get Rating) was the recipient of a large drop in short interest in the month of May.
-As of May 15th, there was short interest totalling 200 shares, a drop of 80.0% from the April 30th total of 1,000 shares.
-Based on an average daily volume of 3,200 shares, the short-interest ratio is presently 0.1 days.
+B. Riley Financial, Inc. (NASDAQ:RILYP – Get Rating) was the recipient of a large decline in short interest in the month of May.
+As of May 15th, there was short interest totalling 200 shares, a decline of 80.0% from the April 30th total of 1,000 shares.
+Based on an average trading volume of 3,200 shares, the short-interest ratio is presently 0.1 days.

 - Get a free copy of the StockNews.com research report on B. Riley Financial (RILYP)